 Many of you have asked us about joining a group to take a Mount Kailash tour, and we’re happy to be able, finally, to help you, with this post detailing a great adventure by our favorite Tibetan-owned travel agent.

 The beauty of this Kailash tour is that it includes a bunch of Tibet’s top travel destinations, all in one swoop.

 You start off in Lhasa, and visit all the major sites in and around the city for a few days — including the Jokhang, Potala, the Barkhor, Sera and Drepung monasteries — while you begin to acclimatize to the altitude.
 You then move on to Gyantse and Shigatse by way of Yamdrok Lake and the Karola Pass.

 By day 5 you reach Everest Base Camp (EBC), for many, the dream of a lifetime.
 After an overnight at EBC, the tour heads to the far Western reaches of Tibet, to Saga, Lake Manasarovar, and finally, to Mount Kailash.
 Once you reach the mountain, one of the most sacred spots on the planet, you spend 3 days trekking the Kailash kora alongside pilgrims from all over Tibet.
-On the way back, you have the choice of continuing on to Nepal, by leaving the tour at Zhangmu, or returning to Lhasa for your return flight or train.
+On the way back, you have the choice of continuing on to Nepal, or returning to Lhasa for your return flight or train.

 KAILASH TOUR ITINERARY

 |Day 02||Lhasa: Jokhang, Potala Palace, Barkhor|

 |Day 04||Travel Lhasa to Gyantse to Shigatse: Lake Yamdrok, Kumbum, Karola Pass|